-Cassiterite is a tin oxide mineral, and is the primary ore for tin.
-In addition to its important industrial use, it has some interesting properties that make high quality crystals valuable as gemstones.
+Cassiterite is composed of tin oxide and is the primary ore for tin.
+In fact, it is also known as 'the tin stone'.
+In addition to its important industrial use, it has some interesting properties that make high quality crystals valuable gemstones.
 Cassiterite specimens are also very popular with mineral collectors.

 With a specific gravity of 6.7 to 7.1, cassiterite is one of the densest gem materials known.
-By way of comparison, the very dense hematite has a specific gravity of around 5.28, while sapphire is about 4.03 and diamond is 3.53.
+By way of comparison, the very dense hematite has a specific gravity of around 5.28, while the specific gravity of sapphire is about 4.03 and that of diamond is 3.53.
 Cassiterite also has a very high refractive index of 1.997 to 2.098, higher than zircon, sphene and demantoid garnet (though not quite as high as diamond).

-The colors of cassiterite range from purple, wine, black, reddish brown to yellowish brown.
+The colors of cassiterite range from purple, wine, black and reddish-brown to yellowish-brown.
 The dark brown and blackish hues are the most typical.

 Cassiterite is found in hydrothermal veins and pegmatites associated with granite intrusions.
-Because of its durability it is also frequently found concentrated in alluvial placer deposits, sometimes in large enough quantities to be commercially exploitable (as in Malaysia, for example).
+Due to its durability it is also frequently found concentrated in alluvial placer deposits, sometimes in large enough quantities to be commercially exploitable (as in Malaysia, for example).

 - First Published: March-21-2010

 - Last Updated: July-04-2014